Federal authorities to investigate fatal plane crash in Beverly Crest area

 Federal authorities are expected to begin their investigation Sunday into the circumstances surrounding a fatal plane crash in the Beverly Crest area.

 No other deaths were reported.
-The aircraft was recovered hours after it was reported missing.
+The single-engine Cessna C172 was recovered hours after it was reported missing.
 Witnesses in the area described the crash as sounding similar to a "bomb."

 "We did hear it.
 It was behind us, not in front of us," said one resident.
 "Like a big bomb.
 It was very, very loud and we could feel some vibrations as well."